SpartnerNL/laravel-excel-docs/3.1/imports/custom-csv-settings.md

 ```

 A CSV file stores data in rows and the values in each row is separated with a separator, also known as a delimiter.
 Although the file is defined as Comma Separated Values, the delimiter could be anything.
 Delimiter requires a single character.
 For Tab use `"\t"`.
-The most common delimiters are: a comma (,), a semicolon (;), a tab (\t), a space ( ) and a pipe (|).
+The most common delimiters are: a comma `,`, a semicolon `;`, a tab `\t`, a space ` `, or a pipe `|`.

 ```php
 public function getCsvSettings(): array